Jinan: Imperial era

 During the Civil War that followed the proclamation of Kublai Khan as Great Khan in 1260 CE, Jinan was at the center of a rebellion by Yizhou governor Li Tan against Mongol rule in 1262 CE.
 The rebellion was crushed in a decisive battle that was fought not far from Jinan in late March or early April 1262 CE.
 After losing 4000 of his troops in the battle, Li Tan retreated to Jinan to make his last stand.
 After defections of his defenders had made his position untenable, Li Tan tried to commit suicide by drowning himself in Daming Lake.
 However, he was rescued by the Mongols in order to execute him by trampling him to death with their horses.

 Despite such violent conflicts, culture in Jinan continued to thrive during the Jin (1115–1234) and Yuan (1271–1368) dynasties: One of the most renowned artists of the Yuan dynasty, Zhao Mengfu (1254–1322) was appointed to the post of governor of Jinan in 1293 and spent three years in the city.
-Among the extraordinary art works he completed during his stay in Jinan, the best known painting is "Autumn Colors on the Qiao and Hua Mountains" (《鹊华秋色》).
+Among the extraordinary art works he completed during his stay in Jinan, the best known painting is "Autumn Colors on the Qiao and Hua Mountains".
 Geographer Yu Qin (1284–1333) also served as an official in Jinan and authored his geography book Qi Cheng there.

+Ming and Qing

-When Shandong province was established under the Ming dynasty, Jinan became its capital.
+When Shandong province was established under the reign of Hongwu Emperor, Jinan replaced Qingzhou to become its capital.
 Jinan was the site of a siege during the Jingnan Campaign where the city was defended by loyalists of the Jianwen Emperor led by Tie Xuan against the rebel Prince of Yan Zhu Di's army.

 In 1852, the northward shift of the Yellow River into a new bed close to the city triggered the modern expansion of Jinan.
 The new course of the Yellow River connected the city to the Grand Canal and regional waterways in northern Shandong and southern Hebei.